akeneo/pim-community-dev/UPGRADE-1.5.md

     └── Component
         ├── Catalog                 New (introduced v1.4) PIM domain interfaces and classes, most of them still remain in CatalogBundle for legacy reasons
-        ├── Connector               New (introduced v1.4) PIM business interfaces and classes to handle data import ├── Localization            New (introduced v1.5) PIM business interfaces and classes to handle data localization └── ReferenceData           New (introduced v1.4) Interfaces and classes related to collection of reference models and the product integration
+        ├── Connector               New (introduced v1.4) PIM business interfaces and classes to handle data import └── ReferenceData           New (introduced v1.4) Interfaces and classes related to collection of reference models and the product integration
 ```